TadiT7/treble_experimentations_wiki/ASUS-ZenFone-Live-L1.md

 * AOSiP by Akhil Narang
 * POSP by NFound
 * dotOS by NFound
-* Official Resurrection Remix by mracar
+* Resurrection Remix by mracar
-* Official AEX by EnesSastim
+* AEX by EnesSastim
-* Official HavocOS by vince31fr
+* HavocOS by vince31fr
 * Descendant by Dil3mm4
 * LineageOS by AndyYan
 * Pixel Experience by EnesSastim